processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 </message>
 ~~~

-Presence changes in the MUC room are received wrapped in the same way:
+Presence changes in the MUC room are received wrapped in the same way by
+subscribers which subscribed to node urn:xmpp:mucsub:nodes:presence:

 ~~~ xml
 <message from="coven@muc.shakespeare.example"